-Judging: Saturday at 10 a.m.
-Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
-Check in Time: Saturday at 10 a.m.
-Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
+Judging: Sunday at 9:30 a.m. (before fair) Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
+Check in Time: Sunday at 9:30 a.m. (before fair) Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
 Premiums: No premiums.

 - 1. Judging will be by appointment only.
 The interview will last for approximately 10-15 minutes. - 2.
 Parent, guardian or worker must be present at the time of judging. - 3.
 Projects will be displayed in the Still Exhibit Building for the entire duration of fair. - 4.
-Projects to be brought in the day of judging. - 5.
-All projects must remain on fairgrounds until check out time with the exception of small animals.
-Projects will be picked up by the superintendents and returned to the exhibitor at a later time. - 6.
-Small animals will be judged and taken home the same day.
+Projects to be brought in the day of judging. - All projects must remain on fairgrounds until check out time with the exception of small animals.
+Projects will be picked up by the superintendents and returned to the exhibitor at a later time. - Small animals will be judged and taken home the same day.
 Exhibitor must have animals under control at all times on fairgrounds.
 Animals must be leashed, caged, etc. - 7.
 Older exhibits (20+) must show all projects at the pavilion by Rimrock Crater.